 In folklore, the image of the things of the bird has been preserved almost unchanged.
 He accompanied ambiguous fairy-tale characters – Baba Yaga, Marya Morevna, was their totem.
 Like his patrons, the raven could give wise advice, direct him to the right path, or he could deceive the hero or refuse to talk to him.
 The bird’s abilities vary in different tales.

-Preserved images of Odin with one or two crows on his shoulders – for the Vikings, it is a symbol of wisdom, awareness and dominion of the supreme god.
+Preserved images of Odin with one or two crows on his shoulders – for the Vikings, it symbolizes wisdom, awareness and dominion of the supreme god.
 Odin’s ravens are mentioned in the sagas, the Elder and Younger Edda, the Earth Circle.

 It is believed that such a view is associated with the practices of shamanism.
 During his astral journey, the shaman loses contact with the earthly world and soars above it.
-The Vikings believed that after such a flight, the soul might not return to the body.
+The Vikings believed that the soul might not return to the body after such a flight.

-The Vikings loved to depict a raven on their banners, and the meaning of this symbol was extremely great for them.
-There was a legend about a king who won the battle if the banner fluttered in the wind, and lost if there was no wind.
-Over time, he began to easily recognize the signs in the behavior of the banner and attacked only in favorable weather.
+The Vikings loved to depict a raven on their banners, and the meaning of this symbol was highly significant to them.
+There was a legend about a king who won the battle if the banner fluttered in the wind and lost if there was no wind.
+Over time, he began to recognize the signs in the behavior of the banner easily and attacked only in favorable weather.
 Later sagas ascribed foresight to the king.

 See our Raven Rings

 The symbolism of ravens in Celtic mythology is very close to Scandinavian.
 The bird accompanies Bran the Blessed, the legendary guardian of the British Isles, the Alder Warrior.
-This image could be taken by the goddess Morrigan – in this form, she sits on the shoulder of her beloved, the legendary hero with seven pupils.
-The Druids designated the places of especially important rituals with the crow symbol.
+This image could be taken by the goddess Morrigan – in this form; she sits on the shoulder of her beloved, the legendary hero with seven pupils.
+The Druids designated the places of significant rituals with the crow symbol.

 In the legends of King Arthur, there are references to his confrontation with flocks of ravens.
-In some legends of the cycle, Arthur conflicts with Bran the Blessed, who was the father of his wife.
-The ancient warrior is trying to influence the life of Arthur, for which the king ordered to dig his head out of the grave, which was prevented by the flocking birds.
+In some legends of the cycle, Arthur conflicts with Bran the Blessed, his wife’s father.
+The ancient warrior is trying to influence the life of Arthur, for which the king ordered him to dig his head out of the grave, which the flocking birds prevent.

 The image of the raven in medieval literature

-Grim scavengers have become an integral part of the images of cemeteries, carnage and other gloomy places.
-However, ravens were never declared to be creatures and accomplices of evil forces, as was the case with cats.
+Grim scavengers have become integral to the images of cemeteries, carnage, and other gloomy places.
+However, ravens were never declared to be creatures and accomplices of evil forces, as with cats.

 The Raven in modern culture

 The raven has become a kind of emblem of the Gothic subculture, along with the spider and the wolf.
-He is depicted on clothes, jewelry, interior items, drawings.
-The raven is the embodiment of gloomy gothic beauty, a symbol of the hopelessness of being.
+He is depicted on clothes, jewelry, interior items, and drawings.
+The raven embodies gloomy gothic beauty, symbolizing the hopelessness of being.

-In fact, our black friends are not as bad as we might think.
-They are quite intelligent, in ancient times these birds were symbols of hope, especially in the Roman Empire.
+Our black friends are not as bad as we might think.
+They are pretty intelligent; these birds were symbols of hope in ancient times, especially in the Roman Empire.

 The raven skull is a symbol of magical and mystical views.
 Such an amulet can be worn on the neck, bracelets, earrings, rings.
 It is not necessary to take a real bird bone, an imitation from any material that the owner likes will do.
 Silver and cupronickel jewelry are especially popular.

-Gothic Jewelry and clothing with symbols have become popular among people who do not consider themselves to this subculture but share the aesthetics of the culture.
-A raven tattoo is a symbol of a magical worldview, the desire for victory, loneliness and personal strength.
+Gothic Jewelry and clothing with symbols have become popular among people who do not consider themselves to this subculture but share the culture’s aesthetics.
+A raven tattoo symbolizes a magical worldview, the desire for victory, loneliness, and personal strength.

 The raven has acquired a dark and contradictory meaning in culture.
-This bird symbolizes the balance between life and death, otherworldly forces, unity with nature, spiritual strength.
-It is believed that such a symbol is more suitable for men than for women; it is undesirable for children to wear it.
+This bird symbolizes the balance between life and death, otherworldly forces, unity with nature, and spiritual strength.
+It is believed that such a symbol is more suitable for men than women; children shouldn’t wear it.
 It is better to give an amulet with a picture of a raven to well-known people and family members.
 Outsiders can be upset with such a gift.